goldentouch74/BookSystem/README.md

 # PiggyBookSystem
-A random book plugin for piggy custom enchants Requires PiggyCE
+A plugin to give you a book to recieve a enchant of that lore!

 credits:
+GoldenTouch74
 xxNiceYT
 SavionLegendzz